manifoldmarkets/manifold/docs/docs/api.md

 ### `GET /v0/leagues`

-Gets a list of leagues for a user, ordered by creation time descending.
+Gets a list of league standings for a particular user or season

 Parameters

-- `userId`: Required.
-Returns leagues for this user.
+- `userId`: Optional.
+Returns only leagues for this user.
 - `season`: Optional.
 Number.
 Returns only a particular season.
+- `cohort`: Optional.
+String.
+The snake-cased quirky name of a league - returns only this particular league

 Requires no authorization.